-Sustainable sites

-Water efficiency

-Energy and atmosphere

-Materials and resources

-Indoor Environmental quality
+Sustainable sites Water efficiency Energy and atmosphere Materials and resources Indoor Environmental quality

 The program has four levels of certification.
 The higher the certification level the building is designed to obtain, the less impact it has on the environment.
 Staff's research has determined that the cost to obtain the lowest level of certification (Certified) is typically 0.66% more than the cost of "normal" construction.
 The typical cost to obtain the next higher level of certification (Silver) is 1.9% more than the cost of "normal" construction.
 Operating costs of a typical green building tend to be lower, thus generating operational savings and returning the additional capital investment over time.
 Staff has been working with the local Home Builder's Association to start a Green Building Council.
 Staff's objective is to increase the number of green buildings through voluntary measures.
 For the City to effectively promote sustainable building practices within the City, the City should participate in the program itself.

-The adoption of this policy will increase the cost of building projects in the capital improvement program by up to 2%.
+Fiscal Note: The adoption of this policy will increase the cost of building projects in the capital improvement program by up to 2%.
 The operating costs of the buildings, however, will be reduced.
 The annual return on investment is typically 25 to 40%.
 Typically, the "green" investment pays for itself in 3 years.
+Recommendation : City Council provide guidance on the proposed policy that is attached.